The Mannlicher-Schönauer 1961-MCA Carbine

 The standard trigger was a single-stage mechanism adjusted at the factory for a crisp 4.5 pound pull.
 It was user adjustable if you preferred a lighter or heavier release.

-Many M-S Carbines were sold with the optional double-set trigger.
-(In 1966 this option cost an extra $10.)
+Most M-S Carbines were sold with the optional double-set trigger.
+(In 1966 this cost an extra $10.)
 This mechanism had two triggers, like a double-barreled shotgun.
 However, only the front trigger fired the rifle.
-You simply ignored the rear trigger and pulled the front trigger to fire the rifle normally.
-Used in this manner, the front trigger pull was heavy (around 9 pounds) and had noticeable (but smooth) creep before let-off, much like some of today's lawyer inspired triggers.
+You could simply ignore the rear trigger and pull the front trigger to fire the rifle.
+Used in this manner, the front trigger pull was heavy (around nine pounds) and had noticeable (but smooth) creep before let-off, much like some of today's lawyer inspired triggers.

 Firing the rifle unset the trigger.
 If the rifle was not fired after the front trigger had been set, the trigger could be un-set by holding the rear trigger all the way back and lightly pulling the front trigger until all of the the take-up was removed, then releasing the rear trigger and finally releasing the front trigger.
 This returned the front trigger to a normal (unset) pull.
 To unset the front trigger in this way, do not pull the front trigger past the take-up stage or the rifle will fire.
 Stoeger warned its customers that this last "trick" should be practiced on an empty chamber until it was thoroughly understood.

 Alternatively, put either safety in the "safe" position and press the front trigger.
 This unsets the trigger without firing the rifle.

 A third method is to open the bolt part way and press the set front trigger.
 This also serves to unset the trigger.
 Note that any of these methods unsets the front trigger, but the striker is still cocked and the rifle can still be fired by pulling the unset front trigger.